pkp/pkp-docs/quicksubmit/en/index.md

 ## Uploading Back Issue Articles without Contributor Emails

 OJS and QuickSubmit generally require an email to be associated with each contributor.
 If you will be uploading articles where a Contributor does not have an email address (or articles published from a time period before email addresses), you can install and enable the “Author Requirements Plugin” available in the Plugin Gallery.
-Detailed information on installing, enabling, and configuring plugins can be found in the (Plugins section of Learning OJS)[https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#plugins].
+Detailed information on installing, enabling, and configuring plugins can be found in the [Plugins section of Learning OJS](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#plugins).

 When this plugin is enabled, access the plugin's settings menu to enable the option that makes Author emails optional.
 This option and/or plugin can be disabled at a later date if you would like future submissions to the journal to require an email.